eigenfoo/old-eigenfoo.github.io/_posts/2019-03-09-deep-autoregressive-models.md

     * Well, these papers are using TensorFlow or PyTorch... so they must be "deep" :wink:
     * You would think this word is unnecessary, but it's actually not!
-      Autoregressive time series models such as
+      Linear autoregressive time series models like
       [ARMA](https://en.wikipedia.org/wiki/Autoregressive%E2%80%93moving-average_model)
       or
       [ARCH](https://en.wikipedia.org/wiki/Autoregressive_conditional_heteroskedasticity)
-      have been known to statisticians for ages.
+      have been used in statistics, econometrics and financial modelling for ages.

 - Autoregressive
     * [Stanford has a good introduction](https://deepgenerativemodels.github.io/notes/autoregressive/)